SakoDroid/telego/README.md

 This method can be used in four ways :
 1. RegisterChannel("123456","message") : The returned channel will be updated when a message (text,photo,video ...) is received from a chat with "123456" as it's chat id.

-2. RegisterChannel("","message") : The returned channel will be updated everytime a message is received from any chat.
+2. RegisterChannel("","message") : The returned channel will be updated every time a message is received from any chat.

-3. RegisterChannel("123456","") : The returned channel will be updated everytime an update of any kind is received for the specified chat.
+3. RegisterChannel("123456","") : The returned channel will be updated every time an update of any kind is received for the specified chat.

-4. RegisterChannel("","") : The returned is the global update channel which will be updated everytime an update is received.
+4. RegisterChannel("","") : The returned is the global update channel which will be updated every time an update is received.
 You can get this channel by calling `getUpdateChannel()` method too.

 **Note :** When a channel is registered it is not editable.
-Meaning that calling the `RegisterChannel` method with the same arugments won't create a new channel and the previously created channel will be returned.
+Meaning that calling the `RegisterChannel` method with the same arguments won't create a new channel and the previously created channel will be returned.

 Once a channel is created it cannot be edited, But it can be deleted.
 To delete a channel (unregister it) call `UnRegisterChannel(chatId string,mediaType string)` method of the **AdvancedBot**. **If** a channel has been registered for the given arguments it will be cleared.